dhiraj-inti/aml-application/README.md

     ```
 3. Start the Express server:
     ```bash
-    npm start
+    npx ts-node src\app.ts
     ```
-4. The service will be available at `http://localhost:4000` (or as configured).
+4. The service will be available at `http://localhost:8080` (or as configured).

 **Files:**
 - `src/app.ts`: Main Express app.